KarelTestSpecial/ocr-combi-addon/README.md

 To all technically skilled users:

-README.md within CODE folder : you can install it locally.
+README.md within CODE folder : you can install it locally and use it.

 -----